wp-plugins/email-address-encoder/readme.txt

 1. Upload the `/email-address-encoder/` directory and its contents to `/wp-content/plugins/`.
 2. Login to your WordPress installation and activate the plugin through the _Plugins_ menu.
 3. Done.
-This plugin has no user interface or configuration options.
+This plugin works without a no user interface or configuration options.

 == Changelog ==

+= 1.0.1 =

+* Effects now also page, post and comment excerpts

 = 1.0 =

 * Initial release

+== Upgrade Notice ==

+= 1.0.1 =

+Effects now also page, post and comment excerpts.